tstaetter/openpanel-ruby-sdk/README.md

 ### Filtering events

-Filters are used to prevent sending events to OpenPanel in certain cases.π You can filter events by passing a `filter` lambda expression to the `track` method:
+Filters are used to prevent sending events to OpenPanel in certain cases.
+You can filter events by passing a `filter` lambda expression to the `track` method:

 ```ruby